Dolmen del prado de Lácara: History

 The megalithic complex has been reused in various historical periods, as it was used as a dwelling in Roman and Medieval times, something that irreversibly affected the burials and grave goods that were originally deposited inside.
 In the same way, its stone structure has suffered various attacks, such as serving as a quarry and being dynamited at the end of the 19th century, an event that José Ramón Mélida collects in his Monumental Catalog and from which marks such as holes for drill holes or breaking wedges are left in various slabs on the site.
 Fortunately, its robustness and the fact that these events only affected some parts of the structure, have allowed its imposing original appearance to be imagined even today.

-The existence of this dolmen has been known for centuries and there are bibliographical references to it from the end of the 19th century, the oldest of which is due to the scholar Vicente Barrantes, who reported its existence in 1875 and stated that it was "one of the rarest and most remarkable monuments of the Stone Age".
+The existence of this dolmen has been known for centuries and there are bibliographical references to it from the end of the 19th century, the oldest of which is due to the scholar Vicente Moreno, who reported its existence in 1875 and stated that it was "one of the rarest and most remarkable monuments of the Stone Age".
 Mélida visited it in 1908 and 1912, after which she managed to have it declared a National Monument in 1931.
 In 1950 the geologists Ismael Roso de Luna and Francisco Hernández-Pacheco briefly mentioned it in a geological study of the area, while in 1956 the German archaeologist Georg Leisner and his wife Vera included it in a catalog of dolmens.
-Its systematic excavation took place between 1957 and 1958 under the direction of the Teruel archaeologist Martín Almagro Basch.
+Its systematic excavation took place between 1957 and 1958 under the direction of the Teruel archaeologist Martín Basch.